 “Good of you to help out,” says Boerne, flicking the top from another beer.
 “To be honest, you know, I’d rather be somewhere else.”
 And for the briefest of moments, his dark eyes leave the recycle bin.
 “Maybe we just got married too young.
 Who knows?
 In those days we just needed to get out.”
 He passes me the beer.
 “Things were different then.”

 This is the second bin we’ve filled today, just there at the front door; clothes, doubled-up wedding and old birthday presents, books, magazines, the old couch Boerne’s been sleeping on for weeks – and then there’s the photo albums that neither Boerne or Ingrid want – all carried through the house and unceremoniously dumped in the bins.
 I stare at the two parked cars at the end of the house, side by side.
 I haven’t seen Boerne and Ingrid that close for years.
-It’s still another hour before the truck arrives, and I go inside for a leak.
+It’s still another hour before the truck arrives, and I walk inside for a leak.

 They’ve been married for over 30yrs these two, me having known Ingrid forever, with her mother living just next door to my father’s place.
 “Is it a boy?” her mother once asked me when Ingrid was late home the previous night.
 I said I didn’t know.
 She was never brave enough to ask her own daughter about such things.